rmengato/brick_layers/README.md

 ## Introduction

-The project contained in this Github Repo aims to generate a database with data on famous art pieces and the toy brick pieces (such as lego, for instance) necessary to build renditions of these famous paintings.
+The project contained in this Github Repo aims to generate a database with data on famous art pieces and the toy brick pieces (such as Lego, for instance) necessary to build renditions of these famous paintings.

 <div align="center">
   <img src="https://github.com/user-attachments/assets/6b190051-292d-4d28-a58e-06b7d79fea2b" width="300" />